vladiebear/Robot_FSM/README.md

 # Robot_FSM
 ECE590_FinalProject

 This final project will be an extension of the Elma Robot in a simulated environment.
 This will be an extension of the robot finite state machine simulated in a 2D environment.
-The robot will be able to navigate the 2D space for as long as the battery is charged.
+The robot will be able to navigate the 2D space for trash.
-There will be an intruder in the 2D space and the robot will avoid the intruder. if the robot runs out of battery the robot will go back to the charging station and recharge for a set amount of time.
-This will reset the state machine and will be allowed to continue once the user presses a button.

-The robot will be able to interact with different objects around the world.
-It will be able to wander on its own and explore while displaying information about the objects it tries to interact with, and the ability to interact with the object with user preference (i.e. move the object, destroy it etc).
+The user can add trash points and they will randomly appear in the grid with every push of the key 't' as instructed. there is a timer that times your trash collecting skills, so dont hesitate! collect that trash as fast as you can. the states are defined as:

+on -> clean <-> stop -> off -> on

+The robot will pick up the trash once it hovers over the trash.
+The user can move the robot with the arrow keys.

-Success will be had if the robot can wander around and move objects around the space.
+Success will be had if the robot can collect all the trash!

 Milestones:
 1. Write tests (March 20)